universini/coding/bridge/README.md

 In order to build either entire coding repository can be cloned that has all my other programs as well.
 Else bridge folder only can be downloaded and build files as follows:

-From main folder, rum "make", it will build "bridge" binay
+From main folder, run "make", it will build "bridge" executable file

-Then "./bridge" will displays the results
+Then "./bridge" will display the results

-And, "make clean" to clean up obj and executable files
+And of course, "make clean" to clean up obj and executable files